 Distance: 3.1 miles, 1600 feet of gain, 200 feet of loss

-Now that you have learned the basics we put it all together with an ascent of 13,600 foot Mount Dade, the high point of the drainage.
-Mount Mills (13,468’) and the spectacular spire of the Petit Griffon (with its tabletop sized summit) are two other possible options depending upon conditions and inclination.
-The program finishes late on day three with the hike out to Mosquito Flats.
+Now that you have learned the basics we put it all together with an ascent of 13,704 foot Mount Abbot, Mount Mills (13,468’), Lookout Peak (11,902’), Treasure Peak (12,920’) or the spectacular spire of the Petit Griffon (with its tabletop sized summit) are our possible options depending upon conditions and inclination.
+The program finishes late on day three with the hike out to Mosquito Flats after our peak ascent.

 No prior climbing experience is necessary but prior backpacking and wilderness travel is helpful.
 Prior experience hiking and climbing at altitudes above 10,000’ can also be helpful.

 Price includes guiding, permits, group climbing gear, tents, kitchen gear, and meals from lunch on Day 2 to lunch on Day 3 (you bring hot/cold drinks and snack items for the overnight, as well as your own food for other days).
 Scheduled dates include USFS trail fees.
 Private programs do not.